TheMarzoog/dsndProject1/README.md

 Analyzing TMDB dataset to answer three quations:
 1. Which genres are more common?
 2. Which genre (on average) cost more to produce?
-3. Which genre (on average) generates more revenue?
+3. Which genre (on average) generate more revenue?

 ## Installation:
 1. Download the ZIP file of the project or type: